abhishekweslee/Zephyr_RTOS_Testing/README.md

 - `src/main.c` contains the main Zephyr application logic.

 ## Running Tests

+### Note:

+the STM32F401re microcontroller board should be connected to the system to run tests in the running tests.

 ### Run All Tests
 To execute all test cases:
 ```sh